Official Answer: Nuvi - SD microSD Card Size - Garmin FAQ

 32GB Is The Simplest Way To Go

 I retired a few weeks ago and have been doing some electronics projects around the house.
-It turns out I had a 32 GB memory card right on my desk until the clutter.
+It turns out I had a 32 GB memory card right on my desk under the clutter.
 So, I deleted some old maps and installed some new ones.

 And, yes, I agree that 32GB should be ample for several more years.